Behance Logo

 Behance Logo History

-After its appearance, the activity of this site depended on sales.
-At first, the sales objects were job postings and banners and then tickets for its annual conference 99U, held in New York.
+After its launch, the site’s activity depended on sales.
+At first, the sales objects were job postings and banners, and then tickets for its annual conference 99U, held in New York.

 Then the authors improved the functionality of the creative site, introducing the option of rating and commenting on the work of other users (projects).
-Now both registered and unregistered visitors can do this.
-Community participants have the opportunity to subscribe to profiles that interest them, and anyone can open them.
+Now, both registered and unregistered visitors can do this.
+Community participants can subscribe to profiles that interest them, and anyone can open them.

-According to the founders of the web-based design service, they have developed an online portfolio that presents projects in the form of a structured art showcase, which distinguishes it from similar platforms like DeviantArt and Saatchi Art.
-In the spring of 2012, it received its first batch of external funding, and in the winter of that year, Adobe took a close look at it and acquired it for $150 million.
+According to the founders of the web-based design service, they have developed an online portfolio that presents projects as a structured art showcase, which distinguishes it from similar platforms like DeviantArt and Saatchi Art.
+In the spring of 2012, it received its first batch of external funding, and in the winter of that year, Adobe took a closer look and acquired it for $150 million.

-A logo redesign accompanied each new stage in the work of the site.
+A logo redesign accompanied each new stage in the work on the site.
 In total, there are three.
-The key elements of Behance’s identity are its full and abbreviated name.
+The key elements of Behance’s identity are its full and abbreviated names.
 The first version is textual; the second and subsequent are graphic.
 Although the verbal designation is still used, it does not complement the icon, which also acts as an independent component of the visual identity.

 What is Behance?

 Behance is a creative web platform with a personal portfolio and design community function.
-It is for communicating and publishing your work and for other users to comment on and rate your work.
+It is for communicating and publishing your work, and for other users to comment on and rate it.
 The online platform was launched in 2005 by Scott Belsky and Matias Corea.
 At this time, the service is owned by Adobe Systems.

 2005 – today